PublicHearingBR: A Brazilian Portuguese Dataset of Public Hearing Transcripts for Summarization of Long Documents: Introduction

 \section{Introduction}

-With huge volumes of text being added daily to information systems, it is difficult and time-consuming for users to search through that content \cite{ats_comprehensive_review}.
-Textual data often contains irrelevant information mixed with relevant information \cite{ats_scientific_papers_transformers}.
-Thus, in many contexts, it is easier to access a summary containing only the most relevant information of the data.
+With huge volumes of text being added daily to information systems, it is difficult and time-consuming for users to search through this material, which often includes a mix of relevant and irrelevant information \cite{ats_comprehensive_review, ats_scientific_papers_transformers}.
+Thus, in many contexts, it is more practical to access a summary that contains the most relevant information from the data.

-Text summarization is a task in natural language processing that condenses text into a shorter version while retaining its main ideas.
-This task is important for various applications, including information retrieval, content management, and automatic news article writing based on documents, among others.
-Manual summarization is costly and, in many cases, impractical.
-Therefore, automatic text summarization is necessary \cite{ats_comprehensive_review}.
+Text summarization is a natural language processing task that reduces a text to a shorter version while retaining its main ideas.
+This task is important for various applications, including information retrieval, content management, and automatic news article writing, among others.
+Since manual summarization is time-consuming and often impractical, developing automatic systems to perform this task is necessary \cite{ats_comprehensive_review}.

-Automatic text summarization methods are categorized into three types: abstractive, extractive, and hybrid \cite{automatic_summarization,survey_text_summarization}.
-Abstractive summarization generates new sentences that capture the essence of the original text.
-Extractive summarization selects and concatenates segments directly from the source text.
-Hybrid method combines elements of both methods.
+Automatic text summarization techniques are generally divided into extractive, abstractive, and hybrid methods \cite{automatic_summarization,survey_text_summarization}.
+Abstractive summarization generates new sentences that capture the essence of the original text, while extractive summarization selects and concatenates segments directly from the source.
+Hybrid methods combine elements of both strategies.
 Traditionally, most research has focused on extractive methods.
-However, in recent years, the emphasis has shifted to abstractive or hybrid methods \cite{ats_comprehensive_review}.
-With advancements in generative artificial intelligence systems, these methods have become even more significant.
+However, in recent years, the emphasis has shifted to abstractive or hybrid approaches \cite{ats_comprehensive_review}.
+With advancements in generative artificial intelligence systems, these methods have become increasingly relevant.

-The type of documents involved in summarization tasks can vary, ranging from short news articles to long research papers and collections of multiple documents.
+Documents involved in summarization tasks vary widely, ranging from short news articles to lengthy research papers and even collections of multiple documents.
 Each type presents distinct challenges.
-Summarizing short documents (such as a news article) is easier to perform and evaluate.
-Summarizing multiple documents typically depends on a prior retrieval stage on a specific topic within those documents.
-Summarizing long documents usually involves high compression rates, which means it is necessary to assess what the most relevant pieces of information in the document are.
-As the information may be dispersed throughout the text, it can be a complex task.
+Summarizing short documents, such as news articles, is easier to perform and evaluate.
+Multi-document summarization typically depends on a prior retrieval stage focused on a specific topic within those documents.
+Summarizing long documents usually involves high compression rates, requiring careful assessment of the most relevant pieces of information.
+As the information may be dispersed throughout the text, this task can be complex.